da-h/miniflask/docs/03-Register-Modules/01-Module-Declaration.md

 Telling MiniFlask what exists.

 ### Initialize Miniflask
-We initialize MiniFlask using the argument `modules_dir`.
+We initialize MiniFlask using the argument `module_dirs`.
 This tells MiniFlask where all modules are defined.
 Besides that, the module directory can be organized as you wish.

 **Example** `main.py`